rezervemoney/gitbooks/security/timelocked-multisig-admin.md

 All major ownership about the protocol is kept behind a timelocked multisig admin.

 The Timelock Admin contract is the safety buffer between RZR’s on-chain governance and the live core contracts.
-All privileged actions—upgrading the rebase controller, changing the bond discount curve, moving treasury assets—must be queued in the timelock and can only be executed after a full 24-hour delay.&#x20;
+All privileged actions—upgrading the rebase controller, changing the bond discount curve, moving treasury assets—must be queued in the timelock and can only be executed after a full 24-hour delay.

 The pause gives the community time to audit proposed changes, exit positions if necessary, or mobilise emergency governance to cancel malicious transactions.